 • Accept the crying.
 Tears can be healthy and healing, whether they are shed publicly or with close family and friends.

 • Deepen your faith.
 Use this time to get closer to God, depending on His strength and accepting the hope He offers.

-• Start a journal.
+• Start a journal after your spouse dies.
 Write whatever enters your mind.
 Record any progress you have made, however small.

 • Walk each day.
 Walking improves the body, reduces stress, and restores the soul.
 It will help with sleepless nights and bouts of depression.

 • Appreciate the straight stretches.
 Treasure the times of laughter and silliness, and days that flow smoothly.
 Remembering them will help when it gets rough again.